Verhaeghe powers Panthers to 4-1 win over struggling Sabres - WHIZ News

 Matthew Tkachuk finished with three assists for Florida and extended his point streak to seven games.
 Brandon Montour, Sam Bennett and Anton Lundell also scored for the Panthers.
 Sergei Bobrovsky made 28 saves for his fourth win in five starts.

-Florida moved percentage points ahead of Buffalo into fourth place in the Atlantic Division with the win in the opener of a three-game road trip against Atlantic Division opponents.
+Florida (46 points) moved two points ahead of Buffalo (44) and into fourth place in the Atlantic Division with the win in the opener of a three-game road trip against Atlantic Division opponents.

 Alex Tuch scored for the Sabres, who have lost four of their last five games.
 Ukko-Pekka Luukkonen stopped 30 shots.